Mistakes Made By Home Sellers

 This means that, if possible, you leave the buyer and the agent alone to tour your home.
 This will cut down on confusion, and ensure the best possible buyer experience.
 In addition do not expect the agent your hired to sell your home to accompany showings.
 This is a mistake that many sellers make thinking that the Realtor “sells” the house by being there.
 Realtors do not sell homes.
 Homes sell themselves!
 Purchasing a home is a very emotional decision.
 DO NOT expect that an agent pointing out minutia is what sells homes.

 Keep in mind that most buyers and their agents do not want YOUR AGENT hovering over them.
 They want to be able to view the home and speak freely without the listing agent impeding their ability to do so.
+A missed showing is a missed opportunity and is a top home seller mistake that can easily be avoided!

 Strong Odors In The Home